Shoyo Hinata holding a pork bun from Haikyu Season One

 If you need to watch the series, it’s a good time to consider alternatives.
 For anime fans with Crunchyroll subscriptions available, you can easily access all the seasons of Haikyuu in their library.
 Additionally, you can also watch Haikyuu through Amazon Prime Video.

-Currently, Haikyuu’s four seasons and movies are available on Netflix only in select countries outside of the U.S. But all four of the anime’s seasons will be arriving globally on Netflix.
+Currently, Haikyuu’s four seasons and the movies are available on Netflix only in select countries outside of the U.S. But all four of the anime’s seasons will be arriving globally on Netflix.
 The first season of Haikyuu will be available on Netflix as early as March 25, 2024.

 It’s not just an anime about volleyball.
 Haikyuu is a narrative about a boy who, against all odds, is determined to make his dreams come true.
-Sure, Shoyo Hinata’s not like Naruto aiming to be a Hokage, but becoming a pro volleyball player at 5’4″ is impossible.
+Sure, Shoyo Hinata’s not like Naruto aiming to be a Hokage, but becoming a pro volleyball player at 5’4″ is pretty much impossible.

 The journey is tough, but nothing is impossible when you believe in the power of your dreams.